 See a stray cat or kitten in need and want to help?
 Doing the kind thing offers a very rewarding experience, and is usually much easier than you might think.
 Since you may well be this cat or kitten’s only chance, this is a very worthy undertaking.
-Though it takes a bit of effort and patience, we’ve seen many many foreigners successfully find excellent homes for kittens and cats that they have rescued here in Japan.
-If you’ve found a kitty in need, here are some tips and cautions on finding their forever home!
+Though it takes a bit of effort and patience, we’ve seen many expats and travelers successfully find excellent homes for kittens and cats that they have rescued in Japan.
+If you’ve found a kitty in need, here are some general tips and cautions on finding their forever home!

-First, post the cat's story with a picture on the JCN facebook group and ask members to share it.
-We've helped to place quite a number of cats this way:
+First, post the cat's story with a picture on the Japan Cat Network facebook group and ask members to share it.
+We've helped to place quite a number of cats this way.

 Spread the word amongst colleagues and friends--sometimes people are actually hoping to adopt but may not have mentioned it to you, or they may know someone looking to adopt a new pet.